Pei Xingjian: Life

 Pei was a nobleman from Hedong Commandery.
 His prestigious clan Pei clan of Hedong had contributed numerous politicians to the court in the previous dynasties.
-Xingjian came from one of the 3 cadet branches of Pei Clan, the Middle house(the other two branches were the Western house and the Eastern house).
+Xingjian came from one of the 3 cadet branches of Pei Clan, the Middle house (the other two branches were the Western house and the Eastern house).

 Xingjian, his brother Xingyan, and his father Renji all served in the military.
 During the reign of Emperor Taizong of Tang, Xingjian passed the imperial exam.
 General Su Dingfang saw potentials in Xingjian and personally mentored him.

 In 665, Pei was appointed the general of Anxi Protectorate.
 After serving in Anxi for several years, he returned to the imperial court where he collaborated with Li Jingxuan and Ma Zai.

-In 677, Western Turkic Khan Ashina Duzhi invaded Anxi with a strong forces.
+In 677, Western Turkic Khan Ashina Duzhi invaded Anxi with a strong force.
 At this point of time, Pei asked for the mission of escorting the Persian throne successor Narsieh to his homeland.
 His strategy was to tackle the affairs of Persia and Turks at the same time.
 Tang Emperor Gaozong not only granted his wish but also gave him the mission of pacifying the turbulences in Central Asia.

 During his expedition to the West, he successfully defeated the Turkic forces led by Ashina.
 However, Pei lost his interests in reinstalling the Persian King and left Narsieh in the Anxi Protectorate alone (Although Narsieh was still able to maintain his many servants and a high quality of life).
 Minor Turkic chieftains in the region then pledged their loyalty to the Chinese dynasty due to the defeat of Ashina.
 The overall result of Pei's expedition was a success for the Tang empire.
 Upon returning to China, Pei was appointed the minister of rituals and Great general of the right flank guards.